 Japanese winters last from December to February.
-Due to the Japanese archipelago's narrow and long shape, the climate varies in the winter: the southern islands are warm to the northern areas receive heavy snow.
-Despite this weather, you can enjoy numerous festivals and events unique to winter.
+Due to the Japanese archipelago's narrow and long shape, the climate varies in the winter: the southern islands tend to have mild weather while the northern areas receive heavy snow.

-Continue reading to see what events and special occassions are held between December and February.
+Nevertheless, you can enjoy numerous festivals and events unique to winter in Japan.
+Read on to see what events and festivals are held between December and February.

 Shrines and temples around Japan also hold New Year's events.
 At Shinto shrines, the head priest burns a fire throughout the night.
-They perform a great purification (called ooharae in Japanese), which is thought to purify you of bad deeds and negativity.
+They perform a great purification (called ooharae in Japanese), which is thought to purify worshippers of negativity.

-*1 Klesha: a Buddhist term that refers to the acts of consciousness which distress, torment, bother and pollute the bodies and soul of humans.
+*1 Klesha: a Buddhist term that refers to those acts of consciousness that distress and torment humans.

-In cities such as Oga and Katagami in Akita Prefecture, there is a folk event where an ogre called Namahage visits houses on New Year's Eve.
+In cities such as Oga and Katagami in Akita, there is a folk event where an ogre called Namahage visits houses on New Year's Eve.

 The local men play the part of the ogre.
 Adorning themselves with large ogre masks and carrying knives to create a sinister look, they admonish children for evil thoughts.
 They visit houses, shouting things like, “Are there any bad children here?”